Ramanand23/YouR.Type/README.md

  ####  📌 HOW TO USE:

-		1. Start typing immediately as you open YouRType.
+		1. Start🏁 typing immediately as you open YouRType.

 		2. You can ignore the inverted comma's and start typing directly the sentence displayed.